fmazzant/RestClient/README.md

 You create a cancellation token by instantiating a CancellationTokenSource object, which manages cancellation tokens retrieved from its CancellationTokenSource.

-The following example uses cancellation token to stopped execution:
+The following example uses cancellation token to stop execution:

 ```c#
 // Define the cancellation token.